aria2/aria2/doc/manual-src/en/aria2c.rst

     file.
 BitTorrent only.
 It contains following keys.

     ``announceList``
       List of lists of announce URI.
-If .torrent file contains announce and no announce-list, announce is converted to announce-list format.
+If ".torrent" file contains announce and no announce-list, announce is converted to announce-list format.